 Selecting a neutral auditing team with no direct involvement in your QMS also creates a challenge for the auditing process.
 The lack of quality system experience by the internal auditor(s) could result in key audit findings being missed and a failure to meet the requirements of ISO 9001 unless clear auditing directions are given.

 To avoid setbacks from this challenge, we recommend using a quality assurance checklist that covers all necessary auditing components and reduces missed observations by your auditing team.
+Standardized digital checklists eliminate the inconsistencies of paper-based audits and ensure cross-site comparability across all your facilities.
 Additionally, we recommend conducting a series of internal auditor training to familiarize your internal auditors with the procedures and tools required for a well-performed audit.

 3. Begin the ISO 9001 Audit